kshaffer/kshaffer.github.io/_posts/2017-02-27-i-deleted-tweets.md

 <i>This post is Part 2 in my series on digital minimalism.
 Check out my first post in this series, <a href="/2016/12/digital-minimalism-being-deliberate-about-digital-identity/">Digital minimalism ― being deliberate about digital identity</a>.</i>

 I tweet a lot.
 Since joining six years ago, I've posted approximately 50,000 tweets, retweets, and replies.
-Some of it is really good stuff.
+Some of it is good stuff.
 I've used Twitter to share my thoughts-in-progress about a variety of things ― teaching, music, coding, data ― as well as to connect with friends, students, and other scholars, particularly those from fields other than my own.
-I joke around that my blog got me my job in Colorado and Twitter got me my job at UMW, but those statements aren't far from the truth.
+I joke that my blog got me my job in Colorado and Twitter got me my job at UMW, but those statements aren't far from the truth.
 My work as a public scholar online has been instrumental in gaining me a lot of opportunities to work, write, speak, meet collaborators, and even make friends.

 But as I think about curating my public materials, <a href="/2016/12/digital-minimalism-being-deliberate-about-digital-identity/">being deliberate about my digital identity</a>, and keeping myself safe from would-be trolls and harassers, Twitter stands out as a big problem.
 It's a very useful tool, but it's really easy to get lost in the weeds of old posts, retweets, replies, making it hard to find the good stuff.
-In fact, most have resigned themselves to the idea that Twitter is ephemeral.
+In fact, most people I know have resigned themselves to the idea that Twitter is ephemeral.
 The good content is going to quickly flow downstream.
 While it may be retweeted and brought back into view again, eventually it will go away, and our attention will move on to what's next.

 Except it doesn't go away.

 In 2013, Twitter introduced a major change to its service, allowing users to search for tweets from the entirety of Twitter's history.
-Those of us using the service at the time had grown accustomed to tweets disappearing from search results after five days, becoming inaccessible to all but the most tenacious of swipers.
+Those of us using the service at the time had grown accustomed to tweets disappearing from search results after five days, becoming inaccessible to all but the most tenacious of scrollers and swipers.
 But when Twitter made their entire history searchable, all of those old tweets we thought had dissipated into the ether were now instantly findable.

 I'm not particularly worried about overly embarrassing tweets resurfacing.
 However, I have changed a lot as a person since I started tweeting.
 As I remarked to a friend while discussing my purging of Twitter content,